harness/developer-hub/docs/platform/AI-Copilot/generative-AI-for-products.md

 ---
-title: Harness AI Developer Assistant Overview
+title: Overview of Harness AI Developer Assistant (AIDA)
-description: An overview of the Harness AIDA.
+description: Learn about how AIDA improves your experience on the Harness platform.
 sidebar_position: 2
 ---